WooCommerce Guide: How to Start an Online Store in 1 Hour

 - Incorporate your branding throughout your store, and use its elements consistently.
 This includes your logo, tagline, color scheme, typography, and so on.
 If you haven’t developed any branding yet, now is the time to get started.

 - Try to avoid clutter.
-Keep the focus on what you’re selling, and don’t confuse visitors with too much information.
-A minimalist design can go a long way for an e-commerce store.
+Keep the focus on what you’re selling and don’t confuse visitors with too much information.
+A minimalist design can go a long way for an e-commerce business.

 Promoting Your WooCommerce Store